heyjaywilson/jaywilsonzip/content/posts/2025/02/26-0732-popular-posts.md

 | / | 2025-02-12 | 2025-02-12T16:04:49Z | 4 | 4 |
 | /posts/2025/02/21-0746-callout-support/ | 2025-02-22 | 2025-02-22T00:04:50Z | 6 | 6 |

+> ![NOTE]
+> This was a poor design choice on my part.
+The Date should actually be the partition key.

+When writing the analytics lambda and running it, I realized this actually isn't a good table design...
+I should have swaped the partition key and sort key so that I could query by date.
+To solve this, I added a GSI (Global Secondary Index) based on `date` so I didn't have to migrate *everything*.
+I might migrate to a proper table, but for now this will get the job done.
+I'll reconsider this decision once there's more cost.

 ### JSON File

+Here's an example of the JSON file.

 ```json
 {